Febo2788/biomedical-semantic-search/README.md

 A **multimodal semantic search system** for biomedical data that enables retrieval based on **meaning rather than metadata**.
 Scientists can search both literature AND experimental data using natural language queries.

-Built to demonstrate AI/ML engineering skills for computational sciences roles in drug discovery and biomedical research.

 ## Demo

 ### Semantic Search in Action